Bethenny Frankel Gushes Over Movie And Time With Bryn: Divorce Behind Her?

 During her divorce, Frankel could only reveal that they had settled on a custody agreement in regards to Bryn.
 But now that she’s divorced, she has opened up about her split.
 And as it turns out, Jason isn’t the same as fans saw on Bethenny Ever After.
 While many people have questioned how horrible he has been, Carole Radziwill can only agree with everything Frankel has said about him.

 “I have cried enough tears to fill the Hudson River.
 I’d think, How could this go on for so long?
 Four years on a two-year marriage!”
-Bethenny Frankel told US Weekly in an interview, where she opened up about her divorce for the first time.
+Bethenny Frankel told Us Weekly in an interview, where she opened up about her divorce for the first time.

-“I cherish every moment and have built my whole world around her,” Bethenny Frankel revealed during her interview with US Weekly about her divorce, adding, “I feel like I’m finally getting back to center.
+“I cherish every moment and have built my whole world around her,” Bethenny Frankel revealed during her interview with Us Weekly about her divorce, adding, “I feel like I’m finally getting back to center.
 I’d say I’m in the best place of my life.”

 What do you think of Bethenny Frankel’s tweet about going to the movies?
 Do you think she shared the movie date with her daughter Bryn?